margaretsobota/drj/README.md

 ### `/mapForm`
 - Data entry portion of Citizen Journey Map process
-- Populates page with one `PhaseForm` for each of the seven pre-defined phases
+- Populates page with one `PhaseForm` for each of the pre-defined phases
 - Phases defined in `MapForm.js` file
-- Populates each `PhaseForm` with one `StepForm` by default
+- Populates each `PhaseForm` with one `StepForm` by default.
+Users MUST input at least one step per phase
-- Each `StepForm` allows users to enter title, description, sentiment rating, and stepTime information
+- Each `StepForm` asks users to enter title, description, sentiment rating, and stepTime information
 - Each `PhaseForm` has an "AddStep" button that adds a new step to the current `PhaseForm`
 - Each `StepForm` has a delete button that removes the current step from the `PhaseForm`
+- Each `StepForm` has a change order that has no functionality
 - At the bottom of the page, the "Save" button saves user-entered information to `phases` key of `mapRef` data object and saves to Firebase database
 - The `Save` button updates database to reflected newly added or deleted steps
-- The `Close Process` button directs user back to the `/` dashboard and terminates the Citizen Journey Map process
+- The `Close Process` button at the bottom of all `PhaseForm` directs user back to the `/` dashboard and terminates the Citizen Journey Map process
-- The `Journey Map` button performs the same functions as the `Save` button and redirects to the `/map' page
+- The `Journey Map` button in the upper left corner performs the same functions as the `Save` button and redirects to the `/map' page

 ### `/map`
 - Last step of Citizen Journey Map process
-- Displays a visual Citizen Journey map based on the user-entered information from the `/mapForm` page
+- Displays a visual Citizen Journey map based on the live user-entered information from the `/mapForm` page
-- Horizontal axis displays the seven pre-defined phases
+- Horizontal axis (X-axis) displays the pre-defined phases
-- Vertical axis represents the user's sentiment rating of each step in the process
+- Vertical axis (Y-axis) represents the user's sentiment rating of each step in the process
 - Each step is given a symbol based on which phase it is associated with and the title of the step is displayed above it
 - Upon hovering over each step, the description of the step appears in a white box below the step's symbol
 - The `Download PDF` button saves a PDF version of the Citizen Journey Map to the user's local desktop